MarceloClaro/paint-by-numbers-1/README.md

 - OpenCV

 ### Execution:
-run `python run.py [PATH_PICTURE] [NB_COLOR] [PLOT] [SAVE] [TARGET_SIZE]`
+run `python run.py [path] [nb_color] [plot] [save] [pixel_size]`
-PATH_PICTURE: path of the source picture
-NB_COLOR : number of colors you want in the canvas (10 to 20)
+path: path of the source picture nb_color : number of colors you want in the canvas (10 to 20)
-PLOT: optional, boolean to set to True if you want to see some plots.
+plot: optional, boolean to set to True if you want to see some plots.
 Default False
-SAVE: optional, boolean to set to True if you want to save results in the `./outputs` folder.
+save: optional, boolean to set to True if you want to save results in the `./outputs` folder.
 Default True
-TARGET_SIZE: interger, size in pixel of the largest dimension of the output canvas (default 4000)
+pixel_size: interger, size in pixel of the largest dimension of the output canvas (default 4000)

 ### Result: